LiningZheng/Leetcode_Practice/172 Factorial Trailing Zeroes.md

     }
 }
 ```

 trailing zeros come from factors 2 and 5.
-# of 2 is obviously more than # of 5
+the # of 2 is obviously more than # of 5
 equivalent====> count how many 5 factors are there from n!